amgspendingspree/pico2-swd-riscv/README.md

 ## 0. VIBE CODE WARNING

 About 70% of the code is vibe coded; The readme is almost completely generated.
 I spent many nights with the oscilloscope and the docs and made a working prototype that was able ti do sba/read/write regs and do abstract commands and progbuf, the rest was done with claude code.
 The tests are quite [comprehensive test suite](examples/test_suite) and I use the library in my own projects, but, as they say, "hic sunt dracones".
-I also read the readme and the code didn't notice anything wrong (and removed/unclear the wrong parts).
+I also read the readme and the code didn't notice anything wrong (and removed/unclear and wrong parts).

 ## 1. ARCHITECTURAL OVERVIEW